aaguiar10/melodera/README.md

 # Melodera

-Melodera visualizes and analyzes songs according to their musical properties.
+Melodera is an upgraded music player for Spotify that provides you with in-depth song information.

+Features include:

+- Identify musical attributes such as tempo and time signature
+- See song structures and add beat-moving visuals
+- Get song recommendations, view your listening habits, and more

 ## Installation

-This project uses NodeJS ([setup](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).
+This project is built on [NextJS](https://nextjs.org/docs), which requires NodeJS ([setup](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)).
 Install the required node modules with

 ```bash